We Are IATSE 489

 Although collective bargaining and labor laws can be confusing, there are several credible sources available to help you understand the broad strokes and finite details about union representation.

-The following Equality Statement was unanimously approved at the 2015 Winter General Executive Board Meeting in Hollywood, Florida, and updated at the 2018 Mid-Summer General Executive Board Meeting in New York City.
-It outlines the IATSE’s commitment to creating an inclusive working environment where differences are valued and equality is celebrated.
+An Equality Statement was unanimously approved at the 2015 Winter General Executive Board Meeting in Hollywood, Florida, and updated at the 2018 Mid-Summer General Executive Board Meeting in New York City.

 We recognize that, while equality aims to treat everyone equally, it does not consider the various impediments faced by some of our members resulting in unequal outcomes.

 In response, our organization has instituted an equity statement which acknowledges our differences to ensure that everyone has an equitable chance at success

 In July 2021, our General Executive Board unanimously adopted the following equity statement which acknowledges our differences to ensure that everyone has an equitable chance at success: